 - Broken wire in the steering column

-Replace wire
+Replace the wire

-- Burning of signal relay contacts
+- Burnt contacts of the signal relay

 Charge the battery